ihy123/ssdp-connect/README.md

 ## How it works
 - Server creates two non-blocking UDP sockets.
 One for receiving SSDP multicasts, other for making connection with client.
 Client creates non-blocking UDP socket.
-- Client sends ssdp:discover requests.
+- Client sends ssdp:discover request.
 Server receives and responds to this request.
 - Client sends a message to server (may be some kind of handshake).
 - Now Client and Server are connected.
 Server can close SSDP socket.